linorobot/linorobot2_hardware/README.md

 ## Installation
 All software mentioned in this guide must be installed on the robot computer.

 This is a work in progress fork for the ESP32.
+Will do a pull once it's working

 ### 1. ROS2 and linorobot2 installation